Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 6870 should be much faster than the Radeon HD 6770 overall. (explain)
+Memory BandwidthThe Radeon HD 6870, in theory, should perform quite a bit faster than the Radeon HD 6770 in general. (explain)

-Texel RateThe Radeon HD 6870 is much (more or less 40%) faster with regards to AF than the Radeon HD 6770. (explain)
+Texel RateThe Radeon HD 6870 is a lot (about 40%) faster with regards to AF than the Radeon HD 6770. (explain)

-Pixel RateThe Radeon HD 6870 is a lot (about 100%) more effective at full screen anti-aliasing than the Radeon HD 6770, and should be able to handle higher screen resolutions while still performing well. (explain)
+Pixel RateThe Radeon HD 6870 should be quite a bit (about 100%) more effective at anti-aliasing than the Radeon HD 6770, and also will be capable of handling higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison